bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:34:26

-No I should ask Merch.
+No, I should ask Merch.
 Okay.
 He wrote a whole thesis on it and implemented a bunch of things.